kkos/oniguruma/README.md

 -------------

 * NEW API: retry limit in search functions
+* Limit on maximum nesting level of subexp call (16)
 * Fixed behavior of isolated options in Perl and Java syntaxes.  /...(?i).../